HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 As a data consumer, I want to be confident that the HCA DCP has correctly processed all data files that belong together so that I know the matrices I receive have been generated correctly.

+As a data consumer, I need to know which data sets and incomplete, so that I don't download and use incomplete data.

 ## Detailed Design

+### Definitions

+**Data Aggregation and Processing Set (DAPS)**: A representation identifying data in the DSS that need to be co-processed.
+The term deliberately does not impose an implementation, to allow for future flexibility.

+**Unique Library Identifiers**: A unique identifier (string or numeric) that globally identifies each library preparation for sequencing data.

+**Co-processing (of data)**: Providing data as input to a single pipeline invocation

+**MR**: Metadata Requirement.
+The term refers to specific metadata requirements for bundles to be able to process in analysis.

 ### Component Notification Changes
 This RFC proposes no longer using bundle-level search-based notifications on primary bundles for initiating pipelines.
 Instead, we propose that a **specific trigger** is used to initiate analysis pipelines.
 This document lists the requirements for such notifications to be actionable by analysis and makes recommendations on overall implementation paradigm with specific examples for 10X and SS2 datasets.